RossBencina/StaticMode/README.md

 ### On Unix

-To build and run the tests and examples on a Unix system, enter the following commands at a shell prompt from the project root (requires cmake):
+To build and run the tests and examples on a Unix system, enter the following commands at a shell prompt from the project root:

 ```
 $ mkdir build